mizu-dump/mz-fabricmc.github.io/README.md

 ## Known Issues

-See our [issue tracker](https://github.com/PojavLauncherTeam/PojavLauncher/issues) for a list of known issues and their current status.
+See our [Issue Tracker](https://github.com/mizu-dump/mz-fabricmc.github.io/issues) for a list of known issues and their current status.

 ## FAQ

-See our [wiki](https://pojavlauncherteam.github.io/) for more information.
+See our [WIKI](https://pojavlauncherteam.github.io/) for more information.

 ## Contributing